ldeso/klima.leodesouza.net/src/whitepaper.md

 By locking liquidity&nbsp;(LP&nbsp;tokens) to the **standard maturities**, both pools may receive a distribution of&nbsp;**A** tokens determined from the Risky Yield calculation below.
 This is an <span class="u-underline">additional</span>
-primary issuance to the Bond yields already discussed.
+primary issuance to the Bond Synthetic Yields already discussed.

-[^1]: Note the development of LP&nbsp;pricing functionality may be applicable
+[^1]: Note the development of LP&nbsp;pricing functionality may be applicable.

-## 8 Risky Yield

-### 8.1 Beta Determination
+#### 3.3.2 Risky Yield: Beta Determination

 We can consider the Bond market yield as the system _risk-free_ rate.
 In addition to this mechanism, a _risky_ spread is determined that is ultimately